Combined heat and power (CHP) cogeneration

 decentralization to its logical conclusion, it can even work out

-efficient for offices, schools, hotels, and homes to have their own
+efficient for offices, schools, hotels, and apartment buildings to have their own

 mini or micro CHP power plant producing their electricity and hot